RaghadKd/RaghadKd/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+- 💡 I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+- 🎓 I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\

 - 🌱 I’m currently learning **Python**